 For some staff, developing and delivering blended learning has been part of their work for some time.
-However, for many colleagues the recent shift in balance between online and face-to-face elements of blended learning has represented a significant challenge, particularly as this has had to be met quickly, and requires the ongoing development of a range of new skills and the building of staff confidence in these in order to deliver high-quality, inclusive online teaching.
+However, for many colleagues the shift in balance between online and face-to-face elements of blended learning has represented a significant challenge, particularly as this had to be met quickly, and requires the ongoing development of a range of new skills and the building of staff confidence in these in order to deliver high-quality, inclusive online teaching.

 Colleagues within the Institute of Teaching and Learning and across the University have produced a range of resources - outlined below - designed to help staff to develop and deliver appropriate learning activities, and to learn how to use new tools and software to best effect.
 This support should be accessed alongside the guidance provided by eLearning teams within each Faculty, links to which can also be found below.

 When building your online content it’s essential that you source appropriately licensed material.
 The Library's webpages offer a range of copyright support and the Library can often advise on various image libraries.
 If anything seems in a grey area or confusing, you can contact specialist support from within the Library through the Ask an expert function.

 Further resources will be added on an ongoing basis, and you can let us know about any specific aspects of teaching and learning on which you would welcome further information (see the 'What resources would help you?' box at the bottom of this page).

 NB Guidance on designing and delivering online assessments can be found in the Assessment section of these Resources pages.

 Key guidance and resources to support staff delivering teaching to large groups.